Minnesota Hybrid Long-Term Care Insurance

 Often, people turn to long-term insurance, which means that you pay an annual premium and if you need care, the policy pays a benefit.
 Traditional long-term care insurance covers services when the insured person meets specific disability criteria.

-Of the population age 65 and older, not in an institution, 10.2 of the over 65 population have private LTC insurance.
+Of the population aged 65 and older, not in an institution, 10.2% have private LTC insurance.

 The catch is, if you die without ever needing long-term care, you may feel the money you spend on the insurance is wasted.

 Consequently, more and more people are turning to hybrid life and long-term care policies.
 But before making this important decision, it helps to understand the policies and weigh the pros and cons of a hybrid policy for you.